DOCUMENT TSC-2026/B13 · BLOG POST 13 · CONSUMER COMMERCE · REV. 01

 The Two Hires That Matter Most at $5M

 Head of Operations / COO function: The person who takes operational execution completely off the founder's plate.
-Not a coordinator who schedules things and writes up meeting notes — a builder who creates systems, owns results, and makes operational decisions without escalating everything.
+Not a coordinator who schedules things and writes up meeting notes, a builder who creates systems, owns results, and makes operational decisions without escalating everything.
 This hire has the most immediate impact on the founder's capacity to focus on the business and the most direct effect on growth velocity.
 Hire this first.
+The full case for it is in the first operator hire for DTC founders.

 Finance function (fractional CFO or finance-savvy operator): At $5M with inventory, multi-channel revenue, growing COGS, and the decisions that the next sections describe, financial decisions made on intuition start to compound in the wrong direction.
 A fractional CFO or a strong finance hire gives you the contribution margin analysis, cash flow visibility, and scenario modeling you need to make the capital and investment decisions that come next.